sec248/l3ic/README.md

 L3IC-VM will be a bytecode virtual machine, I am planning to keep it simple and efficient.

-- Virtual Machine should mess with the bytecode source code only once.
+- VM should mess with the bytecode source code only once.
 Commands will be executed char-by-char.
 - Planning to write in C99.
 L3IC-VM should directly use `Windows.h` without any Wrappers or Libraries.
 - L3IC-VM commands should be easy-to-write and not confuse other people.
-Because i am also thinking this is useful for Desktop/CLI Apps.
+Because i also think this is useful for Desktop/CLI Apps.
-- I will use `gcc` for C compiler.
+- Using `gcc` for C compiler.
 - Uses big-endian for multibyte parameters.
+- Has three (3) registers. `A`, `B` and `C`.
+These register also made for commands input/output.
+- Planning to add stack.
+Stack can hold `128` 16-bit unsigned integer.

 ### IR Compiler